What this site is about

 "Language alone protects us from the scariness of things with no names.
 Language alone is meditation." —Toni Morrison

 You need not have been scared of anything, but if you've ever been challenged by English or how it works (its linguistic aspect), this website may be of interest.
 It may intrigue you; it may even inspire you.
 The content is intended to offer a qualitative experience from a creative, linguistic and grammatical point of view.
 That being said, it's a good idea to remember that there are many theories in English and many ways to parse a sentence.
-Yet these features of the language sustain the fundamental and incontrovertible fact that it is not only fascinating but also powerful as a tool of communication.
+Yet these features of the language sustain the fundamental and incontrovertible fact that not only is it fascinating, it is also a powerful tool of communication.

 You may be a reader interested in another point of view.
-You may be a storyteller, a communicator or a writer.
-You may just want to read a good story about the human condition, the country of Jamaica or the power of secrets—all of which you can find out about in What's in a Name, the first novel by Garie McIntosh.
+You may just want to read a good story about the human condition, about the country of Jamaica or about the power of secrets—all of which you can find out about in What's in a Name.

 But you could also be interested in learning about some of the most vital or integral operatives (words, phrases, clauses and punctuation) involved in constructing a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.